belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Verify semantic HTML structure in browser Elements panel
 - Test keyboard navigation through all interactive elements
 - Verify screen reader compatibility (if available)
-- Verify Catalyst UI components render correctly with default styling
+- Verify DaisyUI components render correctly with default styling
-- Check that all Catalyst UI components have proper ARIA attributes (should be handled automatically)
+- Check that all DaisyUI components have proper ARIA attributes
-- Test that Catalyst UI Button, Listbox, and Input components are accessible
+- Test that DaisyUI Button, Select, and Input components are accessible

 ---